 What amazes me about the Thruxton R is that it is able to perform like a sports bike.
 It has the characteristics of a sports bike enveloped in a modern classic design.
 The new Thruxton R is undeniably the only most thrilling and full-blooded sports classic that is available in the market now.

-It is a sin if you are a hot blooded biker who had ever tried riding this masterly piece.
+It is a sin if you are a hot blooded biker who had never tried riding this masterly piece.
 Enough said and I want to ride this motorcycle again!

 > The bike is priced at RM79,150.94 (before GST) in Diablo Red and Silver Frost, and RM80,094.34 in Premium Matt Black.